 The module provides a grounding in theory and method in contemporary experimental psychology.
-From a theoretical perspective, the aim is to give a broad overview of the structure and functional consequences of the human mind, covering topics such as neuropsychology, sensation and perception, and applied cognition.
-From a methodological perspective, dedicated lectures and workshops seek to deliver a solid grounding in the principles of experimental design, statistical analysis of data, interpretation of results and scientific dissemination.
+From theoretical perspective, the aim is to give a broad overview of the structure and functional consequences of the human covering topics mind. such as neuropsychology, sensation and perception, and applied cognition.
+From a methodological perspective, dedicated lectures and workshops seek to deliver a solid grounding in the principles of experimental design, statistical analysis of interpretation of results scientific dissemination.
 The course also introduces the use of a statistical software program (SPSS) to allow students to run advanced statistical analysis with relative ease.